samsond/samsond.github.io/_posts/2024-12-26-creating-java-bindings-for-rust.md

 cargo build --release --target x86_64-unknown-linux-gnu
 ```

-With both versions compiled, you can now use abi-dumper and abi-compliance-checker to check ABI compatibility and ensure stability across versions.

 ### Using abi-dumper and abi-compliance-checker

-We will use `abi-dumper` and `abi-compliance-checker`, tools for checking compatibility between different versions of a library.
+`abi-dumper` and `abi-compliance-checker` are tools designed to help verify and maintain the compatibility of a library’s ABI across different versions.

-First, let's set up the tools on your development environment using Docker.
+Let's set up the tools on your development environment using Docker.
 The Dockerfile for this setup is available in the GitHub repository [abi-ffi-examples/Dockerfile](https://github.com/samsond/abi-ffi-examples/blob/main/Dockerfile).
-Adapt this file to your library's location and mount point for your setup.
+Adapt this file to your library's location and mount point for your setup shown below.

-Steps to build and run:

 ```bash
 docker build -t abi-tools -f Dockerfile .